Code-Institute-Submissions/webalyzer/README.md

 ### Strategy

-Websichanic, short for "website mechanic" based on real world website -TextMechanic, a site I have used and known for a long time.
+Webalyzer, short for "website analyzer" based on real world website -TextMechanic, a site I have used and known for a long time.
 A user can manipulate text, like removing empty lines, trim lines and empty spaces.
 Tools like removing duplicates and adding string(s) before or/and after a line etc. It's a good toolset to have when working with text.
-I wanted to create something similar and based on "TM" I came up with Websichanic.
+I wanted to create something similar and based on "TM" I came up with Webalyzer.
 An app that takes an input and gives feedback to the user.

 Asking myself, what's current need based on my current surounding.
 Web Developers!
 Both new and senior web developers.
 Questions comes to mind like; what could be used by the web developers, that could potientially save time?
 What features could be desired?
 As a web developer saving time where possible is and will be always good, as time is limited.